Vaso-Lo/html-portfolio/README.md

 # html-portfolio
 This website is used to show my html portfolio, as part of an online Web Development Bootcamp Course.
-It will show my steps in this course from a starter point to finished one.
+It is in a starter stage and it is made by using purely html.